usecanvas/ios-v1/.fastlane/README.md

 ```
 fastlane ios beta
 ```
-Submit a new Beta Build to Apple TestFlight
+Submit a new beta build to TestFlight

-This will also make sure the profile is up to date

 ----